somagraph/somagraph-docs/WHITEPAPER.md

 ## 8. Risk Disclosure

-$SOMA is a utility token.
+$SOMAGRAPH is a utility token.
 It is not a security, not an investment contract, and confers no equity.
 Token holders own no claim on Somagraph protocol revenue.
 Past performance of similar projects does not predict Somagraph's outcome.
 The protocol does not provide medical advice.
 Smart contract risk is real: bugs, exploits, and economic failures are possible.
 Audit reports will be published before mainnet.
 Do not deploy capital you cannot afford to lose.

 ---